OPS-E2E-PPE/PowerShell-Docs/reference/7.0/Microsoft.PowerShell.Utility/Select-String.md

 ## DESCRIPTION

-The `Select-String` cmdlet searches for text and text patterns in input strings and files.
-You can use `Select-String` similar to **grep** in UNIX or **findstr.exe** in Windows.
+The `Select-String` cmdlet uses regular expression matching to search for text patterns in input strings and files.
+You can use `Select-String` similar to `grep` in Unix or `findstr.exe` in Windows.

 `Select-String` is based on lines of text.
 By default, `Select-String` finds the first match in each line and, for each match, it displays the file name, line number, and all text in the line containing the match.
 You can direct `Select-String` to find multiple matches per line, display text before and after the match, or display a Boolean value (True or False) that indicates whether a match is found.

-`Select-String` uses regular expression matching, but it can also perform a match that searches the input for the text that you specify.

 `Select-String` can display all the text matches or stop after the first match in each input file.
 `Select-String` can be used to display all text that doesn't match the specified pattern.